Reporting Fraud, Waste and Abuse

 6.6 The university will take any necessary administrative actions and may request restitution of funds.
 Recovery of funds will be the responsibility of the Assistant Vice President for Finance unless otherwise decided.

-6.8 University employees (including student employees) and citizens of the Commonwealth may also anonymously report suspicious activities to the State Fraud, Waste and Abuse Hotline (1-800-723-1615), maintained by the Office of the State Inspector General (OSIG).
+6.8 University employees (including student employees) and citizens of the Commonwealth may also anonymously report suspicious activities to the State Fraud, Waste and Abuse Hotline, maintained by the Office of the State Inspector General (OSIG), by calling 1-800-723-1615 or submitting an online complaint form.
 In addition, employees and citizens may report information to OSIG under the Whistle Blower Protection Act (WBPA) program and be eligible for a reward.
 However, anonymity and confidentiality are not guaranteed when filing a claim under the WBPA.
 Audit and Management Services may be required to investigate these activities and report findings to OSIG.

-6.9 Audit and Management Services will report incidents involving students to the Office of Student Accountability and Restorative Practices (OSARP) and, if student organizations are involved, the Dean of Students.
+6.9 Audit and Management Services will report incidents involving students to the Dean of Students and, if student organizations are involved, the Associate Vice President for Student Life and Involvement.

 Employees and students are responsible for notifying Audit and Management Services of circumstances that suggest that a fraudulent transaction may have occurred.

 Audit and Management Services is responsible for performing audit procedures to determine whether there is a reasonable possibility that a fraudulent transaction has occurred.
-The office is also responsible for preparing letters for the president's signature to report possible fraudulent transactions by employees to the Auditor of Public Accounts, the State Inspector General and the Superintendent of State Police in accordance with Section 30-138.A of the Code of Virginia.
-Audit and Management Services will report incidents involving students to OSARP and, if student organizations are involved, the Dean of Students.
+The office is also responsible for preparing letters for the president's signature to report possible fraudulent transactions by employees to the Auditor of Public Accounts, the State Inspector General and the Superintendent of State Police in accordance with § 30-138.A of the Code of Virginia.
+Audit and Management Services will report incidents involving students to the Dean of Students and, if student organizations are involved, the Associate Vice President for Student Life and Involvement.

 Public Safety is responsible for performing investigations for the objective of prosecution.

-The Office of Human Resources is responsible for posting notices of whistle blower protection in accordance with Section 2.2-3013 of the Code of Virginia.
+The Office of Human Resources is responsible for posting notices of whistle blower protection in accordance with § 2.2-3013 of the Code of Virginia.